#104Black Coffee Twig Borer traps

 This tool can prevent losses in coffee yield and quality.

-104⸱EGreen benefits
+104⸱FGreen benefits

 Less pesticides needed

-This tool reduces the need for pesticides.
+This tool reduces the need for chemical pesticides.
 This reduces water pollution, protects the ecosystem, improves soil life, and saves resources.